rossshannon/weekly-weather-mcp/README.md

 - Verify error handling for API failures
 - Test both MCP tools: `get_weather` and `get_current_weather`

 These tests require proper setup of the development environment with all dependencies installed.
-They're provided as reference for future development.
+They’re provided as reference for future development.

 ## Credits